jcompagni10/endorse-o-matic/README.md

 # Endorse-O-Matic
 Welcome to the Endorse-O-Matic a tool to simplify the LinkedIn endorsing proccess.
+It allows users to specify a batch of users whose skills they would like to endorse.
+The end user can quickly make those endorsements without having to spend tedious time clicking through individual profiles of their colleagues.
 EOM uses the selenium-webdriver to simulate real interaction with linkedin.
 ## Usage
 1. clone this repository
 2. bundle